howprice/sdl2-sokoban/README.md

 ### Installing dependencies on Windows

+It is assumed that [tar and curl are available](https://devblogs.microsoft.com/commandline/tar-and-curl-come-to-windows/).

-Clone the repository before installing dependencies
+Clone the repository before installing dependencies, for example:

     git clone https://github.com/howprice/sdl2-sokoban C:\GitHub\howprice\sdl2-sokoban

-The following assumes that the repo has been cloned to C:\GitHub\howprice\sdl2-sokoban.
+Install TMX and its dependencies by running [install_tmx.bat](install_tmx.bat) from a *x64 (64-bit) or x86 (32-bit) Native Tools Command Prompt for VS 2017*.

 The example is for a 64-bit build.
 For a 32-bit build replace x64 with x86 unless otherwise stated.

-Note: Windows 10 April 2018 Update and onwards have [tar and curl preinstalled](https://devblogs.microsoft.com/commandline/tar-and-curl-come-to-windows/).

 #### Building zlib on Windows